watrt/gslx680-acpi/README.txt

 This is a generic Linux kernel driver for the Silead GSLx68y series of touch screen controllers.
-It is currently designed to work with ACPI platforms, but support for DeviceTree/OpenFirmware is also in the works.
+It is currently designed to work on ACPI platforms, but support for DeviceTree/OpenFirmware is also in the works.

 The code was adapted from the platform specific driver here: https://github.com/jabjoe/sunxi-gslx680

-The driver is currently incomplete and will only send ABS_X/Y events to the input subsystem.
-It seems some versions of the controller (or its firmware) do not support finger tracking, or additional initialisation code is necessary to enable it.

-The display resolution is currently hardcoded as 1024x768.
-There seems to be a hardware register that contains the panel data, but due to the lack of a complete data sheet, the location of this register is currently unknown.
+Kernel-based finger tracking is available and can be enabled if the hardware doesn't support it.
+It works reasonably well, but touches close to the edges are not registered reliably, and dragging is very inaccurate.

 Firmware Instructions